Frontend system design interviews - the definitive guide

 2. Your ability to break down the problem into smaller distinct pieces.
 Such that they can be solved independently, so that you can piece them back together to solve the larger specific problem you have articulated.

 As humans we’re not great at solving vague problems all at once in a big chunk.
-So we need to find ways to break things down, starting with a solid understanding of the problem we are solving first.
+So we need to find ways to break things down, that starts with a solid understanding of the problem we are solving first.

 We also don’t want to waste time creating solutions for problems that don’t exist, or solutions to the wrong problem (often by misunderstanding the actual problem).